 If you’ve ever felt different, shy, like you understand some things that other people don’t, or that you dwell on things deeply and thoughtfully – or if you have a bright and curious small child that seems to be highly attentive and sensitive, and WON’T SLEEP – then this may be worth reading.
 It may be a complete revelation!

-- Feeding and sleeping in a public place has always been a nightmare.
-Hiding away in a dark, quiet room has often been the only way to get him fed or to sleep for a nap.
+- Feeding and sleeping in a public places might be very difficult.
+Hiding away in a dark, quiet room may be the only way to feed the child or to get them to sleep for a nap.

-- He’s pretty fussy about food: often rejecting things because they are “broken” or wrong in some way, or because they have been contaminated with some other food.
+- Being fussy about food: often rejecting things because they are “broken” or wrong in some way, or because they have been contaminated with some other food.

-- He’s both very highly distractable AND, seems to totally zone out and focus on certain activities to the exclusion of the whole rest of the world.
+- Being both very highly distractable AND, seeming to totally zone out and focus on certain activities to the exclusion of the whole rest of the world.

-- He seems to have a clever sense of humour, engaging in word-play and abstraction.
+- Developing a clever sense of humour, engaging in word-play and abstraction, at quite an early age.

-- He seems to understand emotions well and how his actions will affect himself and others.
+- Seeming to understand emotions well and how their actions will affect themselves and others.

-- He’s been almost impossible to discipline or ‘train’ (e.g. sleep training) with most efforts by us failing with spectacular, unending tantrums.
+- Being difficult to discipline or ‘train’ (e.g. sleep training) with most efforts failing with spectacular, unending tantrums.

-We see other children fall asleep in restaurants, cafes, churches or other busy places.
-We see children who happily sit in buggies and stare into the distance, ignoring everything around them.
+There definitely seemed to be two types of child: those that do lots of the things above, and others that children fall asleep in restaurants, cafes, churches or other busy places.
+Those who are rarely content, and often bothered or distracted, and those who happily sit in buggies and stare into the distance, ignoring everything around them.
 Stuff like that.

-We’ve even wondered if Isaac is somewhere on the autistic scale.
-But that didn’t fit because his social skills are so good and other things just aren’t extreme enough.
+Sometimes we wondered if some of the bothered/distracted children were somewhere on the autistic scale.
+But they often had good social skills and other things about them just weren’t extreme enough.

 Then there’s me.
 I’m logical, deep-thinking, cautious.
 I make ‘anxious predictions’ about the future, usually based on dwelled-upon past experiences.
 I worry about what other people think.
 A LOT!